R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Variance of the R-VGAL posterior densities for various Monte Carlo sample sizes

 As the Monte Carlo sample sizes increase, the R-VGAL posterior density estimates get closer and closer to each other, which shows that increasing the values of $S$ and $S_\alpha$ helps reduce the variability of the R-VGAL posterior estimates across multiple independent runs.

-\subsection{POLYPHARMACY dataset}
+\subsection{Polypharmacy dataset}

-The \uppercase{polypharmacy} dataset used in this section is the same as that used in Section~\ref{sec:realdata} of the main paper.
-Similar to Section \ref{simulatedlogisticdatasamplesizes}, the same values for $S$ and $S_\alpha$ are used and they are taken from the set $\{50, 100, 500, 1000\}$.
-We independently run R-VGAL 10 times on the \uppercase{polypharmacy} dataset for each pair of $S$ and $S_\alpha$ values, and plot the posterior densities from all 10 runs for each parameter.
-For comparison, the HMC posterior distributions (from a single run) are also plotted.
+The Polypharmacy dataset used in this section is the same as that used in Sect.~\ref{sec:realdata} of the main paper.
+Similar to Sect. \ref{simulatedlogisticdatasamplesizes}, the same values for $S$ and $S_\alpha$ are used and they are taken from the set $\{50, 100, 500, 1000\}$.
+We independently run R-VGAL 10 times on the Polypharmacy dataset for each pair of $S$ and $S_\alpha$ values, and plot the posterior densities from all 10 runs for each parameter.
+These posteriors are shown in Figures~\ref{fig:var_test_temper10_S50_Sa50_20230327_1} to~\ref{fig:var_test_temper10_S1000_Sa1000_20230327_1}.
+For comparison, the HMC posterior distributions (from a single run, with 2 chains and 20000 total posterior samples after burn-in) are also plotted.

 As with the previous example, the results in this example also show that increasing the values of $S$ and $S_\alpha$ reduces the variability of the R-VGAL posterior estimates across multiple runs.
 This phenomenon is particularly pronounced for the random effect standard deviation $\tau$.
 Suitable values for $S$ and $S_\alpha$ are likely to be application-dependent.
 However, from our studies, we conclude that $S$ and $S_\alpha$ need to be at least 100 for the Monte Carlo sample sizes not to have a substantial effect on the final estimates.